A lettings agent you can trust

 A security deposit equivalent to five weeks rent is required prior to the tenancy start date (i.e. a monthly rent of £1,000 would require a deposit of £1153).
 Deposits must be paid in the form of bank transfer and will be protected by the Tenancy Deposit Scheme or the Deposit Protection Service.
 The deposit will be returned upon the end of the tenancy subject to the property being in a satisfactory condition.

 What deposit scheme does Michael Graham use?

 When do I need to pay the first month's rent and deposit?

 You will be required to pay one month's rent plus the tenancy deposit (less the holding deposit already paid) by bank transfer, three days prior to the tenancy commencing.
 We cannot accept ordinary cheques, switch cards or credit cards.
 After this initial payment you will be required to pay your rent by standing order.
 The standing order will come out of your account two days before the rental payment date, in order to ensure we receive the money on the rent due date.

 Can I renew my tenancy after the initial term?

-Provided your tenancy has been conducted satisfactorily and the landlord is agreeable your tenancy can be renewed for a further fixed term or role on a month to month statutory periodic basis.
+Provided your tenancy has been conducted satisfactorily and the landlord is agreeable your tenancy can be renewed for a further fixed term or roll on a month to month statutory periodic basis.